 My mother holds my gaze, steely eyed.
 “You have to wear something.
 Just try it on.”

 My stomach clenches.
 What did I expect to see?
 Another Margot?
 Had I dared to hope?
 Perhaps.
-Instead, what I see is only myself, masquerading laughably in a dress far too large, too glamorous for my pale, gangly frame.
+Instead, what I see is only myself, masquerading laughably in a dress far too glamorous for my pale, gangly frame.
 It hangs off me in the front, swallows me whole in a burst of overpowering color.

 Margot breaks the silence.
 “You know, it’s not so bad.
-Maybe… if you wore cutlets in your bra, to fill out the front a little …”
+Maybe if you wore cutlets in your bra, to fill out the front a little ….”

-As we are paying the price for the dress, the lady at the checkout counter chats with us.
+As we pay, the lady at the checkout counter chats with us.
 She asks my mother, “Are these your daughters?
 They’re beautiful girls.”
-And then, in the strange, maniacal utterings of a madwoman–
+And then, in the strange, maniacal utterings of a madwoman, “They look so alike.”

 The first truth is strictly rational.
 On the third of October, one year after she had been diagnosed with bipolar disorder and depression, my sister Margot hacked off a majority of her hair with a pair of safety scissors.
 My mother had left her alone for two hours while she went grocery shopping.